Trinity Schools: Member schools

 In 2014, Trinity entered a partnership with the Wilberforce School to allow the later to license Trinity's upper school curriculum for its new high school and receive ongoing teacher training.
 This partnership named Wilberforce the first Trinity Member School.
 Trinity Schools' second member school affiliate was Trinity Academy in Portland, Oregon.

 Curriculum

 Trinity Schools takes a classical education approach.
-Students are taught the Latin Language for the first four years, and have the choice of either Spanish, French, German, or New Testament Greek for their junior and senior years.
-They are taught rigorous math courses for all six years.
+Students are taught the Latin Language for the first four years and take either French, German, or Spanish for two years.
+They are taught math courses for all six years.
 Students take Drama in their junior and senior years, and perform for the school.
-Students are taught music theory via recorder and keyboard in 7th grade, then in 8th grade participate in a recorder ensemble.
-In 9th and 10th, Music is choral singing, culminating in public concerts.
+Students are taught music for four years.
+Students take art from 6th grade all the way to the 12th.
 They study Scripture for four years, and study the doctrine of their own denomination for one year.
 In high school, they take a daily class for two hours called Humane Letters.
-In Humane Letters, students study history, literature, philosophy and poetry.
+In Humane Letters, students study history, literature, and philosophy.